Most kids get itchy rashes at one time or another. But eczema can be a nuisance that may prompt scratching that makes the problem worse.

 Your doctor will also probably:

-The doctor will want to rule out other diseases and conditions that can cause skin inflammation, which means that your child might need to be seen more than once before a diagnosis is made.
+The doctor will want to rule out other diseases and conditions that can cause skin inflammation.
+So your child might need to be seen more than once before a diagnosis is made.
 The doctor might recommend sending your child to a dermatologist or an allergist.

 An allergist can test to see if the rash is an allergic reaction to a substance.
 This might involve one or more of the following: